-“The Talk” Hosts Catch The Halloween Spirit For Their Rocktober Lip Sync War
+Exclusive: RuPaul Has A Special Message For Eve As “The Talk” Hosts Have Their Halloween Rocktober Lip Sync War guy

 Eve Channels RuPaul For “The Talk’s” Fifth Annual Rocktober Lip Sync War